langmead-lab/vargas/doc/define.md

 # Subgraphs

-A Hierarchy of graphs can be defined, and later alignments targeted at specific subgraphs.
-The whole graph, including all variants in the VCF, is the `base` graph. `ref` refers to the linear graph only consisting of reference nodes, and `maxaf` picks the nodes with the highest allele frequency.
+A Hierarchy of graphs can be defined and alignments targeted at specific subgraphs.
+The graph with all of the variants is the `base` graph. `ref` refers to the linear graph only consisting of reference nodes, and `maxaf` picks the nodes with the highest allele frequency.

-Subgraphs are defined using the format "label=N[%]", where 'N' is the number of samples or percentage of samples to select.
+Subgraphs are defined using the format `label=N[%]`, where _N_ is the number of samples or percentage of samples to select.
 The samples are selected from the parent graph, scoped with ':'.
-For example : `a=50;a:b=10%;a:c=5`.
+For example : `a=50;a:b=20%;a:c=5`.
+The 5 samples in _a:c_ will all be in _a_.
+Likewise, The 10 samples in _a:b_ will also be in _a_.

 ## Example

-multigraph.vcf :
+*multigraph.vcf* :

 ```
 ##fileformat=VCFv4.0